 Sicilian side dishes with aubergines

 Among the aubergine-based side dishes, which can actually be considered even hearty unique dishes, everyone should taste once in a lifetime the real EGGPLANT CAPONATA, made only with eggplant, sweet and sour and served strictly cold.
 Nothing to do with ratatouille being passed off as caponata in the rest of Italy.
+Simple but effective GRILLED AUBERGINES, the COLD PARMIGIANA ALLA MESSINESE, the EGGPLANT ROLLS CAPRESE STYLE.

 Then the SICILIAN EGGPLANT PARMESAN, different from that bell but equally tasty.
 Is, to complete the triptych, the EGGPLANT MEATBALLS, soft and tasty, with mint or fresh basil, perfect as a starter.
 Sicily is then the kingdom of the rolls: of meat, fish but also vegetables.
 In addition to those stuffed with pasta, there are also STUFFED FRIED EGGPLANT ROLLS stuffed with breadcrumbs, oil, herbs and cheese, also in the version Grilled.
+And the very fast EGGPLANT PIZZAS.
+Also in the version enriched with puff pastry, as in EGGPLANT COTTAGES.

 Another great classic of Sicilian cuisine are the EGGPLANT STUFFED WITH GRAVY , I'll leave you in the family recipe.
 The ones prepared by my grandmother I still remember, with their intense scent of fresh mint.
 Simple and home-made, the recipe of the Boats EGGPLANT IN PAN It's a great solution for a single dish that's fast to prepare and light, without turning on the oven: with tomato and melted cheese, they are irresistible.